 Once you have all your settings adjusted correctly and your output location created, hit render.
 Your final comps will begin to render frame by frame and you will hear a beep when the render is complete.
 The status bar will continue across the screen, allowing you to see how far along the rendering is.
 Pay attention to your movie from time to time to make sure there are not any errors inside your comps.

 Ready to get started creating in After Effects?
-Check out our library of customizable, royalty-free After Effects library for a headstart.
+Check out our library of customizable, After Effects templates for a headstart.

 Written by Ryan Nau, an After Effects hero and long-time Storyblocks contributor.
 Explore his portfolio.